Mestre-Verde/scorbot-er-vii-esp32-webcontrol/README.md

 - [📁 Project Documentation](docs/)
 > There is not much detailed information about the code yet because I haven't had much time to do it, maybe one day I will be able to do it

+## Notes
+- The Web Files to be uploaded to LittleFS have comments,so, in order to consume less space, remove the comments but only in a final version and after making a backup.

 ## 📜 The reason I choose the licence Apache 2.0
 This project is licensed under the Apache License, version 2.0, because I believe in open source that is accessible and fair to both users and contributors.